 Workers delivering critical services must continue to adhere to the health and safety guidance recommended by the Chief Medical Officer of Health.
 Workers should:

-- not travel outside Yukon unless travel to and from Yukon is a necessary part of delivering the critical service;
+- not travel to jurisdictions that require self isolation upon return to Yukon, unless travel to and from those jurisdictions is a necessary part of delivering the critical service;

 - self-monitor daily for signs and symptoms of illness, including taking a daily temperature;

 - follow protocols for infection prevention and control including diligent hand hygiene;

 - avoid close contact with other workers while at work (for example, maintain a 2-metre separation and avoid shared spaces including vehicles);

 - Follow the guidelines for taxi and ride sharing;